Al Johnson's Swedish Restaurant

 Al Johnson's Swedish Restaurant is a family-owned restaurant in Sister Bay, Wisconsin, known for its Swedish cuisine as well as for the goats that graze on the rooftop in the summer.

+During the summer tourist season, the small town restaurant serves as many as 1,500 diners per day, which is more than Sister Bay's entire population of 1,016.
+To accommodate the influx, the staff includes foreign workers — about a quarter of its 119 workers are international students who work for about three months on J-1 visas.

 History

 Axel Albert Otto (Al) Johnson, the owner, was born on the North Side of Chicago in 1925 and spent his childhood summers with family in Sweden, where he became fluent in Swedish and interested in Swedish culture.
 When he was older, he spent time working on a friend's strawberry farm in Door County, Wisconsin.
 During World War II, he was a paratrooper in the 101st Airborne.
 Johnson was one of the first American servicemen to enter the Auschwitz concentration camp after its liberation in 1945.
 He left the military in 1946 and attended Marquette University, during which time he worked at the dining counter at Woolworth's, which is where Johnson learned the system of wait staff shouting out orders to cooks rather than writing them on a pad.
 This is the system Al Johnson's Swedish Restaurant uses to this day.

 Johnson left Milwaukee and returned to Door County and became a short-order cook at Johnny's Cottage Restaurant in Sister Bay.

 In 1949, Johnson bought a building across the street that had been Hanson's IGA grocery store on Bay Shore Drive and opened a restaurant that he called Al's Home Cooking, now called Al Johnson's Swedish Restaurant & Butik.

 On a 1973 trip to Norway with his wife Ingert Maria Forsber, he commissioned a log structure to be built in Norway, taken apart, shipped across the Atlantic Ocean, and reconstructed in Wisconsin by Norwegian carpenters, who added a sod roof.
 This new structure replaced the old restaurant.
 Ingert, who grew up in Österbymo, Sweden, redid the interior to resemble a traditional Scandinavian design.
 Ingert added a gift store called Al's Butik for restaurant patrons to shop for items with Nordic history while waiting for a table to dine.